EY Value Realised 2022 is our annual report on how we’re creating long-term value for our stakeholders — EY people, clients and society.

 For clients we create long-term value by building trust and transparency in business and the capital markets, and helping them to grow, optimise and protect value.
 We innovate, collaborate globally and embed technology into everything we do — today more than 60,000 technologists, working under the Tech@EY banner help drive technology and data-enabled business transformation for EY clients.
 We continue to bring the best of EY (service lines, sector knowledge and our ecosystem of alliances) to meet clients’ increasingly complex needs, particularly around their transformation challenges, and help them adjust to a fast-changing and dynamic world.

 A record year

-Our focus on the value EY member firms create for stakeholders has made us a successful and sustainable organization, and we’ve experienced exceptional growth this year.
-The energy and commitment of EY people has led to our highest reported growth in almost two decades, with EY now a US$45.4 billion organization, growing at 16.4% in local currency.
+Our focus on the value EY member firms create for stakeholders has made us a successful and sustainable organisation, and we’ve experienced exceptional growth this year.
+The energy and commitment of EY people has led to our highest reported growth in almost two decades, with EY now a US$45.4 billion organisation, growing at 16.4% in local currency.

 Taken together, EY is in a position of great strength and I’m so proud of all that we have achieved.

 We have an exciting future ahead.
 As announced at the beginning of September, EY leaders reached the decision to move forward with partner votes to separate into two distinct organisations.
 One would be a simplified, more agile global network of multidisciplinary member firms committed to assurance, tax and advisory services with all the capabilities required to deliver high-quality audits, serve the public interest, and focus on the CFO agenda and sustainability.
 The other would be a new global corporate organisation comprising Consulting, the majority of Tax, Strategy and Transactions, and managed services focused on clients’ growth, risk, and transformation agendas, enabled by technology.
 Partner votes, held over the course of FY23, will determine whether we move forward.